edwinv710/jQuery-Poker-Cards/README.md

   $(".poker-card").pokerCards("flip");
 ```

 To access cards, you can use any selector allowed by jQuery.
 This allows for immense power.
-You can separate cards by decks, hands, table, etc., and access them by using the appropriate selector.
+You can separate cards by decks, hands, table, etc., and access them by using the appropriate selectors.

-Use the 'pokerCards' method to access any of the methods provided by the plug-in.
+Use the `pokerCards` method to access any of the methods provided by the plug-in.

 ### Scaling cards.